 4. How common is pulmonary fibrosis?

-It is hard to put a figure on the incidence of pulmonary fibrosis in general because it can co-exist with other conditions such as the collagen vascular diseases mentioned above and is also due to occupational exposures and reactions to certain medications.
-Idiopathic pulmonary fibrosis, or IPF, is more common than we once thought, with up to 132,000 people affected in the United States.
-About 50,000 new cases are diagnosed each year.
+It is hard to put a figure on the incidence of pulmonary fibrosis in general because it can co-exist with other conditions, such as the autoimmune diseases mentioned above, and is also due to occupational exposures and reactions to certain medications.
+Idiopathic pulmonary fibrosis, or IPF, is more common than we once thought, with up to 207,000 people affected in the United States and about 58,000 new cases diagnosed each year.
 It is more common in men than women, and mostly affects people over 50 years of age.

-5. Are there resources available for patients and caregivers?
+5. Are resources available for patients and caregivers?

-The Lung Association recommends patients join the Living with Pulmonary Fibrosis and caregivers join the Caring for Pulmonary Fibrosis online support communities to connect with others facing this disease.
+There are a variety of things you can do to live well with pulmonary fibrosis, including eating nutritious food, staying active, reducing stress and protecting your lungs.
+Patients and caregivers can join American Lung Association’s Better Breathers Network, the Living with Pulmonary Fibrosis and the Caring for Pulmonary Fibrosis online support community to connect with others facing this disease.
 You can also call the Lung Association's Lung HelpLine at 1-800-LUNGUSA to talk to a trained respiratory professional or registered nurse who can answer your questions and connect you with support.